vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 <a name="rp_host"></a>
 ## Deploy a Virtual Container Host in a Resource Pool on an ESXi Host ##

 To deploy a virtual container host in a resource pool on an ESXi host that is not managed by vCenter Server, you specify the resource pool address in the `compute-resource` option.
-You provide the resource pool address in the `govc` format.

 This example uses the minimum required options.

 <pre>vic-machine<i>-darwin</i><i>-linux</i><i>-windows</i> create
 --target <i>esxi_host_IPv4_address_or_FQDN</i>
 --user root
---compute-resource
+--compute-resource <i>resource_pool_name</i>
-/ha-datacenter/host/localhost.eng.vmware.com/Resources/<i>resource_pool_name</i>/
 --image-datastore <i>datastore_name</i>
 </pre>

 <a name="rp_cluster"></a>
 ## Deploy a Virtual Container Host in a Resource Pool in a vCenter Server Cluster ##

 To deploy a virtual container host in a resource pool in a vCenter Server Cluster, you specify the resource pool address in the `compute-resource` option.
-You provide the resource pool address in the `govc` format.

 In addition to the mandatory options, this example sets the vCenter Single Sign-On user and password, and gives the virtual container host a custom name, `vch1`.